AaronVincent6411/Jina-AI-Learning-Bootcamp-Quiz-Answers/Beginner Quiz Answers.md

 - [ ] It's a deep learning framework
 - [ ] It's a search service provider

-**What is the fastest way to run Jina without worrying about the dependencies?**
+**4. What is the fastest way to run Jina without worrying about the dependencies?**

 - [ ] Via PIP Install
 - [ ] Via Docker